quark0211/Prime-analysis/README.md

      - These datasets are used for marker gene analysis in the inferred parameter space, including volcano-plot style visualization of parameter-based markers.
 Note extremely large intermediate or posterior tables may be excluded from Git tracking due to file-size limits and should be generated locally by running the notebooks.

 2. **run_prime/** contains runnable Jupyter notebooks (`.ipynb`) that reproduce the experiments.
+   - **Preprocess_data.py** implements the HVG selection procedure and generates the gene-index files used for clustering
    - **cl3.ipynb**: runs `prime_cluster` on the **cl3** dataset and reports clustering metrics (**ARI**, **NMI**).
    - **cl5.ipynb**: runs `prime_cluster` on the **cl5** dataset and reports (**ARI**, **NMI**).
    - **Mopsc.ipynb**: runs `prime_cluster` on **Mopsc** and reports (**ARI**, **NMI**).